 24-hour lighting will result in fast initial growth.
 However, it usually slows down after a few weeks because the plant is without adequate rest.
 The 18/6 schedule offers a delicate balance of plenty of light with ample rest.
 You also save money on your energy bill!
 In one month, for instance, using an 18/6 schedule against a 24/0 schedule saves you 180 hours’ worth of light!

 The 20/4 schedule is potentially a happy medium.
 However, the 18/6 option is the most sensible because your plants need a few hours of darkness each day for specific metabolic processes.
 Whatever additional yield you attain from constant lighting is more than offset by the increase in your lighting bill!

 Feeding Your Autoflowering Plants

-The latest generation of auto-flowering plants are bigger than their predecessors and produce a bigger yield.
+The latest generation of auto-flowering plants are more prominent than their predecessors and produce a bigger yield.
 As a result, they need more nutrients than their first-gen counterparts.
 Even so, on average, an auto-flowering plant still requires fewer nutrients than photoperiod plants.
 Make sure you water them for the first two weeks as they begin to grow.